anton2026gamca/BetterRaylib/README.md

 # BetterRaylib

-A lib for easier use of raylib
+A lib for easier use of raylib in c++

 ### How to install